ksator/junos-automation-with-ansible/junos_rollback/readme.md

 Installation: Hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).
 To download and install it to the Ansible server, execute the command: ```ansible-galaxy install Juniper.junos,1.4.3```

-Requirement on Ansible: junos-eznc
-Requirement on Junos devices: enable netconf on junos.

 Playbooks:
 - pb.yml: it rollbacks Junos configuration on junos devices.
 The rollback id is a variable.
 This variable is not defined. so you need to pass it as an ```extra-var```.